MicrosoftDocs/win32/desktop-src/NetMon2/iesp-connect.md

 ---
-Description: The Connect method connects the NPP to the network by using a specified NIC and provides configuration information about the connection. ms.assetid: 48189b2b-9889-4bd8-8972-26005fb7c341
+description: The Connect method connects the NPP to the network by using a specified NIC and provides configuration information about the connection. ms.assetid: 48189b2b-9889-4bd8-8972-26005fb7c341
 title: IESP::Connect method (Netmon.h)
 ms.topic: reference